MerelJac/prework-study-guide/README.md

-prework-study-guide
-Basic web development project before Full Stack Boot Camp begins &amp; getting familiar with GitHub.

 # Prework Study Guide Webpage

 ## Description
- -

 This Study Guide was created for Full Stack Bootcamp students.
 It contains notes relevent to their Prework assignemtns including HTML, CSS, Git, and JavaScript.

 ## Installation